 Young punched buttons until the air conditioner pumped enough cold air to push out the hot, marina-scented haze.
-Globes of sweat swelled and rolled beside his ear.
+Globes of sweat swelled and rolled from his temple.

 “We could be there in three hours by plane,” he said.

-“The NSA flagged me,” Jade replied.
-“So, every time I fly, it takes three times longer to pass through security, same for rental cars.
+“The TSA flagged me,” Jade replied.
+“So, every time I fly, it takes three times longer to pass through security.
+Same for rental cars.
 If you want my help, you’re in charge of transportation.”

 Jade slipped a faded photo from its envelope and studied the image of a woman and her surroundings.
-It was from a packet delivered last night with a note from John.
+It was from a packet delivered the previous night with a note from John.

 “That’s what Andre says, and the background check I ran on you does include Anna Blume.”

-Andre Agee, the man who pulled her from the oil-glazed waters of the Seine five years earlier, had given her a home while she wrestled with the amnesia that stole most of her identity.
-He’d put her intuitive knowledge of art authentication and museum security to use, teaching her to be silent and invisible while procuring priceless artwork for select buyers.
+Andre Agee, the man who pulled her from the oil-glazed waters of the Seine years earlier, had given her a home while she wrestled the amnesia that stole most of her identity.
+He’d put her intuitive knowledge of art authentication and museum security to use, teaching her to be silent and invisible while procuring priceless artwork for his buyers.

-“So, you don’t remember your father Jacob mentioning his family or what happened to her?”
-Asked John.
+“So, you don’t remember your father mentioning his family or what happened to her?” asked John.